Ernst Zorzotti

 Ernst Zorzotti was a Swiss footballer who played 13 seasons for FC Basel and one season for FC Bern.
-He played mainly in the position as goalkeeper.
+He played mainly in the position of goalkeeper.
 He also played as a striker, but sometimes also as midfielder.

 Football career

 Zorzotti joined FC Basel's first team in 1981.
 He played his domestic league debut as a goalkeeper on 24 April 1919 in the away fixture against Étoile-Sporting La Chaux-de-Fonds.
 Two weeks later on 4 May he played his first game to nil.
 This was the away game against Aarau which Basel won 3–0.

-In the next season he played his first eight domestic league games as goalkeeper.
-Then in the game on 29 February 1920 against Nordstern Basel Zorzotti played his first domestic league game as striker and team mate Arthur Fahr took over the position between the posts.
+In the next season, he played his first eight domestic league games as goalkeeper.
+Then in the game on 29 February 1920 against Nordstern Basel Zorzotti played his first domestic league game as striker and teammate Arthur Fahr took over the position between the posts.
 In his very next game, away against Biel-Bienne on 7 March he scored his first goal for his team.
 Wilhelm Dietz scored the other two goals and Basel won the game 3–0.

-Before the 1922–23 Swiss Serie A season Zorzotti moved to FC Bern.
+Before the 1922–23 Swiss Serie A season, Zorzotti moved to FC Bern.
 He played just the one season there and returned to his original club before the next season began.
 By this time Theodor Schär had obtained the position as goalkeeper and Zorzotti played as striker.
 Schär left the club to join Servette after the 1924–25 season.
-Again Zorzotti and Fahr shared the goalkeeper position.
+Again, Zorzotti and Fahr shared the goalkeeper position.

 A well-documented curiosity was that at the end of Basel's 1929–30 season, the team set off on a Scandinavian football tour, including a visit to Germany.
 Six games were played in Norway, but the first was played in Leipzig.
 The team travelled with 15 players, their trainer Kertész and two functionaries.
-The journey started with a train ride on 2 June 1930 at quarter past seven in the morning from Basel and they arrived in Leipzig at half passed eight that evening.
+The journey started with a train ride on 2 June 1930 at quarter past seven in the morning from Basel, and they arrived in Leipzig at half past eight that evening.
 The game against VfB Leipzig was played the next evening.
 The following one and a half days were spent travelling by train, train, ship, train and train again to Drammen in Norway.
 Only a few hours after their arrival, the team played a game against a joint team Mjøndalen IF / SBK Drafn.
 The next day was a train journey to Porsgrunn and two matches in 24 hours.
-Following that they travelled per bus and then by ship in a 48-hour journey to Bergen for a match against SK Brann.
+Following that, they travelled per bus and then by ship in a 48-hour journey to Bergen for a match against SK Brann.
 Another ship voyage, this time to Stavanger, two games against Viking FK, then a ship voyage back to Bergen.
 Finally, the tour ended with three train journeys in three days, Bergen/Oslo/Berlin/Basel, arriving at home on 20 June.
 The result of this tour was seven games, four wins, one draw, two defeats and approximately 160 hours of travelling.
-Zorzotti was participant in this tour and he played in all seven games as goalkeeper.
+Zorzotti was a participant in this tour, and he played in all seven games as goalkeeper.